nginxinc/nginx-ingress-workshops/Plus/labs/lab3/readme.md

    **NOTE:**

-   - Your `Cluster-IP` address may be different based on your cluster.
+   - Your `Cluster-IP` address and `NodePort` may be different based on your cluster.
    - Since this is a lab environment and not a public cloud environment, the `External-IP` address is contained within the lab and has no public access.

 ## Verify access to the Ingress Controller using the External IP